Pratik-7i/VIPER/README.md

 - The codebase is familiar to most developers.
 Files are smaller, logic is clearer and the overall stability and flexibility are higher.

 <img width="700" alt="Screenshot 2022-06-15 at 2 34 34 PM" src="https://user-images.githubusercontent.com/96768526/174663137-8d8bc5e7-2d8d-4526-ae6b-a0ea83d77de2.png">

-## Protocols

-In VIPER, protocols are used to communicate between layers.
-One layer calls another through a protocol.
-The calling layer calls a function from a protocol.
-The listening layer conforms to that protocol and implements the function.
-A naming convention is followed to name a protocol. e.g, `viewToPresenterProtocol`.
-So, it is a ‘protocol’ that will be implemented by ‘the presenter’ to listen to what the ‘view’ has to say.

-- `PresenterToViewProtocol` — Presenter calls, View listens.
-The presenter receives a reference from this protocol to access View.
-View conforms to the protocol.
-- `ViewToPresenterProtocol` — *View* calls, *Presenter* listens.
-- `InteractorToPresenterProtocol` — *Interactor* calls, *Presenter* listens.
-- `PresentorToInteractorProtocol` — *Presenter* calls, *Interactor* listens.
-- `PresenterToRouterProtocol` — *Presenter* calls, *Router* listens.

-Also, our protocol names must be different for different modules.
-One way to achieve this is to add the module name as a prefix.
-So the format could be `<Module-Name><Protocol-Name>` e.g if the module name is Login then view to presenter protocol name will be `LoginViewToPresenterProtocol`.

 > **IMPORTANT**